Are you confused by all the talk surrounding marketing automation? Good news: you're not alone, and we're here to straighten out your question marks.

 On a high level, marketing departments tend to focus on marketing automation for increased efficiency since it lets them implement digital marketing campaigns without having to manually press "send" on every email, social media message and so on that they create.

 Note: Efficiency doesn't mean fewer resources are needed in the marketing department, simply that resources shift from manual tasks to higher-value tasks like content creation.
-More on this, with several examples of tasks to automate, you can find in our article "Why marketing automation is important".
+More on this, you can find several examples of tasks to automate in our article "Why marketing automation is important".

 A more personalised experience